agency-quill/agency/documentation/responsive-grid.md

 ## The responsive grid
 Our responsive grid can handle every viewport from a `320px` wide iPhone to a `1920px` wide desktop monitor.
 It breaks the horizontal space into 12, proportional (`8.333333%`), columns.

-The grid is made up of a wrapper element with a class of `grid`.
-This element can be any of the layout elements (e.g. `article`, `header`, `section`, `div`, etc.) filled with rows of grid units.
+The grid is made up of a wrapper element with a class of `grid` filled with rows of grid units.
+The `grid` class can be added to any of the layout elements (e.g. `article`, `header`, `section`, `div`, etc.).
 The grid units divide the row proportionally (e.g. four quarters, two halves, etc.).

 __Example:__
 ```html